oceanprotocol/docs/discover/faq.md

 <summary>Why Publish?</summary>

 Publishing data, algorithms, and other digital assets and services on an Ocean-powered marketplace offers numerous opportunities to earn on the future revenue streams connected to that data as well as build a lucrative ecosystem that adds value to the published asset.
 It also allows for the discovery and insights into new use cases and applications of the published asset.
+( this question is really overpopulating the faq page and should be removed)
 </details>

 <details>